Caring for your baby’s precious feet

-Your baby’s feet are made for walking, kissing and tickling.
-Here’s how to keep them healthy and strong so they’ll carry her in comfort for the rest of her life.
+Your baby’s feet are made for walking, kissing, and tickling.
+Here’s how to keep them healthy and strong for a lifetime of comfort.

-Babies are born with irresistible feet — tiny, straight toes, smooth, lovely skin – and they even smell sweet.
-Most mums instinctively count their newborn’s toes during their first cuddle after the birth, but don’t be deceived by their cute squidginess — beneath the skin’s surface is one of the most complex structures in the body.
+Babies are born with irresistible feet – tiny toes, soft skin, and even a sweet scent.
+Most parents instinctively count newborn toes during that first cuddle.
+But beneath the cute squidginess lies one of the body’s most complex structures.

-Your newborn’s feet are soft and pliable, because they’re made mainly of fatty tissue (muscles, ligaments and tendons) and soft cartilage, which changes into bone as her feet grow.
+Newborn feet are soft and pliable, made mostly of fatty tissue, muscles, ligaments, tendons, and soft cartilage, which gradually turns into bone as they grow.

 How baby’s feet grow